fluxusfrequency/blog/testing-flux-applications.md

 export default WidgetStore;
 ```

-When it comes to testing this `internals` object, we'll want to check that the internals are behaving as expected.
+When it comes to testing this `internals` object, we can test that the `internals` methods are behaving as expected.
 For example:

 ```javascript
 describe('internals', function() {